ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 # UI library

 The standard UI library of CKEditor 5 is [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui).
-It provides base classes and helpers that allow building a modular UI that seamlessly integrates with other components of the ecosystem.
+It provides base classes and helpers that allow for building a modular UI that seamlessly integrates with other components of the ecosystem.

 ## Views